busayolawumi/busayolawumi/README.md

 *   ✉️  You can contact me at [oluwabusayolawumi@gmail.com](mailto:oluwabusayolawumi@gmail.com)
 *   🧠  I'm learning React
 *   🤝  I'm open to collaborating on Projects that will help me as a developer
-*   ⚡  Don't tell anyone, but I'm a rapid learner!!
+*   ⚡  Shh!, only telling you this, I'm a rapid learner!

 <h2>SKILLS</h2>
 <p align="left">